uwplse/szalinski/README.md

 * Login is automatic, but in case needed, the password is: `pldi2020`.

 * The terminal should be open at startup.
 The project repository is already cloned.
-Navigate to the `albatross` directory.
+Navigate to the `szalinski` directory.
 All the required packages are already installed and Szalinki is already compiled for you, ready to be run.